Classical and quantum theory of magnonic and magnetoelastic nonlinear dynamics in continuum geometries: Nonlinear equation of motion

 As a final remark, note that the Rabi frequency splitting between magnon and phonon dispersion relations is, when magnon and phonon have resonant frequencies, given by

 and has units of frequency.
 When this Rabi splitting is larger than the damping rates of both components, $\Omega_{\text{r},\sigma}(\mathbf{k})>\gamma_{\sigma,\mathbf{k}}^\text{p},\gamma^\text{m}_\mathbf{k}$, the system is in the strong (linear) coupling regime~\cite{hwang_strongly_2024}.
 In this work we will focus on this regime, where the excitation of nonlinear dynamics is most efficient~\cite{HwangArxiv2025}.
 Figure~\ref{fig:magnetoelastic_linear_interaction_rates} shows the Rabi coupling rate Eq.~(\ref{EqRabi}) for both phonon bands.
-We see that for modes propagating parallel to the external magnetic field ($\phi_k=0$) magnons couple mainly to phonons of branch $\sigma=1$.
-The diagrams in Fig.~\ref{fig:magnetoelastic_interaction_schematics}a depict the different types of nonlinear magnetoelastic interactions contained in the equations of motion Eqs.~(\ref{eq:EOM_sk}-\ref{eq:EOM_ak}), and Fig.~\ref{fig:magnetoelastic_interaction_schematics}b shows as an example the coupling rate density corresponding to the process of a phonon of the resonantly driven mode $\{\sigma=1,\mathbf{k}_0=(0,0,2\pi/625)\,\mathrm{nm^{-1}}\}$ scattering into two magnons ($\mathbf{k}=k(0,\sin\phi_k ,\cos\phi_k)$ and $\mathbf{k}_0-\mathbf{k}$).
+We see that at high-symmetry angles the coupling vanishes, a feature caused by the low magnon-strain overlap (see Appendix~\ref{app:magnetoelastic_coupling}) Specifically, for modes propagating parallel to the external magnetic field ($\phi_k=0$) magnons couple mainly to phonons of branch $\sigma=1$.
+The diagrams in Fig.~\ref{fig:magnetoelastic_interaction_schematics}(a) depict the different types of nonlinear magnetoelastic interactions contained in the equations of motion Eqs.~\eqref{eq:EOM_sk} and \eqref{eq:EOM_ak}, and Fig.~\ref{fig:magnetoelastic_interaction_schematics}(b) shows as an example the coupling rate density corresponding to the process of a phonon of the resonantly driven mode $\{\sigma=1,\mathbf{k}_0=(0,0,2\pi/625)\,\mathrm{nm^{-1}}\}$ scattering into two magnons [$\mathbf{k}=k(0,\sin\phi_k ,\cos\phi_k)$ and $\mathbf{k}_0-\mathbf{k}$].

 This section concludes the derivation of the classical coupled nonlinear dynamical equations for magnons and phonons.
 In the next section we will use this equation to characterize all the nonlinear processes arising from these equations.